nystudio107/craft-code-field/docs/docs/index.md

 However, you can use the [craft-code-editor](https://github.com/nystudio107/craft-code-editor#in-frontend-templates) Twig macros directly to display the Code Field editor on the frontend.

-To do this, you need to enable the `allowFrontendAccess` option in `craft-code-editor`.

 The following `monacoOptions` allow you to make the field read-only (though the user can still interact with the code):
 ```json
 {